 Periodically, the Compensation Committee receives professional advice from external independent compensation experts with respect to the compensation levels for the Corporation's executive officers.
 Cipher's compensation program for executives was updated in 2016.
 The consulting firm of Mercer (Canada) Ltd. ("Mercer") was retained in 2014 to perform compensation reviews for the key executive positions as well as the level of compensation paid to directors.
-The fees paid to Mercer in 2016 totalled \$14,607 for such services.
-No fees were paid to Mercer in 2017 or 2018.
+No fees were paid to Mercer or any other compensation consultant in 2021.
 Total compensation of executive officers is established based on prevailing market rates in the industry and/or rates prevailing from time to time to attract executives with particular skills considered necessary by the Corporation.